-EHC Plans (All Schools in the JMAT)
+EHC Plans (All Schools)

 The first priority admission group to all schools is children whose Education, Health and Care (EHC) plan names the school.
-All those in this group must be admitted and this applies to all schools in our Trust.
+All those in this group must be admitted and this applies to all schools named in this policy.